 Break/Fix or MSP?

 While the break/fix model may have been popular in the past, business owners are increasingly looking to actual MSPs over break/fix vendors.
 Customers without a managed services contract are realizing that once they need to call a break/fix vendor, it’s already too late.
 The equipment or system is already broken, which means downtime and money loss.
-If this cycle continues, it can get costly quick.
+If this cycle continues, it can get costly quickly.
 Along those lines, break/fix vendors only make money when there are issues so they have no real motivation to prevent them from happening.

 On the other hand, instead of simply waiting for a problem to occur, MSPs are in the business of actively trying to avert them with continuous monitoring and maintenance.
 In the case of an issue, an MSP can get systems up and running quickly because they are usually aware of the problem early.
 Overall, an MSP can generally offer more robust and reliable services which can take the hassle out of IT management and translate into serious cost savings.